dodobird1/dodosu-gen/README.md

 *No meaning implied by the order of listing.*

 - **osu!** — For keeping such a nice, warm, open-source community
-- **Salty Mermaid** — From the osu! community, who provided a list of all 2024 ranked and loved beatmaps which served as the training set
+- **Salty Mermaid** — From the osu! community, who provided a list of all 2024 ranked and loved beatmaps which served as the training set; they are also working on the 2025 set, which I am also hoping to use.
 - **DiffRhythm & Tencent Music Entertainment (TME) Group** — For introducing me to Music+AI and all its possibilities
 - **Mr. Xinning Zhang** — For his excellent AI class!
 - **PerseverantDT** — For their JS-based parser of .osu files on GitHub